-Whether you are looking to hibernate your draft system or you want to bring it back to life, no worries, we’ve got you covered.
-Below is a step-by-step process on how to hibernate your draft system and under that you can find your checklist for bringing your draft system back to life.
+Whether you’re looking to hibernate your draft system or you want to bring it back to life, no worries, we’ve got you covered!
+Below you will find a step-by-step guide on how to hibernate your draft system as well as a checklist to bring your draft system back to life.

-1. Call your draft cleaning company to schedule your regular cleaning before shutdown.
+1. Call your draft cleaning company to schedule your regular cleaning before shutting down.

 This is a safety precaution in case there is an undetected gas leak.